MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/insert-into-statement-microsoft-access-sql.md

 Instead of appending existing records from another table, you can specify the value for each field in a single new record using the VALUES clause.
 If you omit the field list, the VALUES clause must include a value for every field in the table; otherwise, the INSERT operation will fail.
 Use an additional INSERT INTO statement with a VALUES clause for each additional record you want to create.

-**Link provided by** the [UtterAccess](https://www.utteraccess.com) community.
+**Links provided by** the [UtterAccess](https://www.utteraccess.com) community.
 UtterAccess is the premier Microsoft Access wiki and help forum.

   - [Generating sequential numbers for INSERT/UPDATE statements](https://www.utteraccess.com/forum/generating-sequential-num-t446039.html)